mspass-team/mspass/docs/source/user_manual/graphics.rst

     sample arrays of all seismic objects act like numpy arrays that is often the simplest mechanism to make a quick plot.
 The basics of that approach are described below.
 #.
-We have plotting classes called :code:`SeismicPlotter`
+We have plotting classes called :py:class:`SeismicPlotter<mspasspy.graphics.SeismicPlotter>`
-    and :code:`Sectionplotter` to plot our native data types.
+    and :py:class:`SectionPlotter<mspasspy.graphics.SectionPlotter>` to plot our native data types.
 #.
 As noted elsewhere a core component of MsPASS are fast conversions routines
     to and from obspy's native data types (:code:`Trace` and :code:`Stream`).
     That is relevant because obspy's native data types have integrated